 The time I spend with friends and family fills me up with energy.
 Lunch in the middle of the day with friends is akin to therapy.

 Often, with work and responsibilities, we forget about ourselves and our hobbies.
 From my teenage years until I was 20, I painted.
 I then stopped because I spent all my time developing my career and starting a family.
 This past year, I realized I needed to go back to my hobby.
-I wanted to paint with no agenda and not worrying about “mistakes.”
+I wanted to paint with no agenda and not worry about “mistakes.”
 I started by painting the pine trees I could see from my balcony.

 I paint almost every Sunday for about an hour.
 If it takes me ten minutes to set up my painting and get my hot tea ready, that’s fine.
 I don’t stress, as it’s part of the time that I spend doing my hobby.
 If I take my entire hour painting a tree trunk, that’s fine, too.
 It’s my time, and it helps me come back renewed.